SenseiiX/DjSenseii1/README.md

 Welcome to the **AMD Reborn+** project! 🚀

- It's designed to offer enhanced performance, stability, and features for Android devices.
+ It's designed to offer enhanced performance, stability.
 Currently, I'm using **Ubuntu WSL** for development and building with **AOSP Clang** for the kernel compilation.

 ---